Cutting the Scotogenic loop: Adding flavor to Dark Matter: Model set-up

 \section{Model set-up}

 We utilize a scotogenic-like radiative seesaw model in conjunction with \A4 flavor symmetry.
 In addition to being a popular flavor symmetry group, \A4 also has a \Z2 subgroup which can potentially serve as the dark symmetry as we discuss later~\cite{Hirsch:2010ru,Boucenna:2011tj,DeLaVega:2018bkp,Bonilla:2023pna}.
 The field content and their transformations under the SM gauge group $SU(3)_C \otimes SU(2)_L \otimes U(1)_Y$ in addition to \A4 symmetry are provided in Table \ref{tab:FieldCharge}.
+Notice that in Appendix~\ref{app:OtherRe}, we discuss various choices of $A_4$ transformations for the leptonic doublets.
+Contrary to the findings in \cite{Bonilla:2023pna}, we highlight that the choice of $A_4$ transformations play a crucial role in predicting neutrino phenomenology.

 Apart from SM particles, we introduce two types of BSM particles: $SU(2)_L$ doublet scalars $\eta$ and singlet fermions $N$, both transforming as triplets under \A4 symmetry, see Appendix~\ref{sec:app-A4} for more details of \A4 flavor symmetry.
 All SM particles transform as singlets under \A4 symmetry: the Higgs doublet $\Phi$ and all quarks transform as trivial singlet (1), and the charged leptons $L_i$ and $e_{R_i}$; $i = 1,2,3$ transform as singlets $(1, 1', 1'')$ under the \A4 symmetry.
-The charge assignment in Tab.~\ref{tab:FieldCharge} ensures that, after the \A4 symmetry breaking, all SM particles are even (+) under \Z2, given their singlet nature under \A4 symmetry.
+The charge assignment in Table~\ref{tab:FieldCharge} ensures that, after the \A4 symmetry breaking, all SM particles are even (+) under \Z2, given their singlet nature under \A4 symmetry.
 The components of \A4 triplets $\eta,\ N$ split into two, the first components transforming as even (+) while the other components have odd (-) charges under \Z2, see Appendix~\ref{sec:app-A4} for more details.
-Thus the particle content of our model is divided into even and odd particles under residual \Z2 symmetry as shown in the last column of Tab.~\ref{tab:FieldCharge}.
+Thus the particle content of our model is divided into even and odd particles under residual \Z2 symmetry as shown in the last column of Table~\ref{tab:FieldCharge}.
 The odd particles will eventually become dark sector particles as discussed in Sec.~\ref{sec:DarkSector}.